mqnfred/hips/README.md

  - As a directory hierarchy (no extension)
  - As a single yaml file (`.yaml` extension)

-If we were to repeat the experiment above with a directory hierarchy, our database would look like this:
+If we were to repeat the experiment above with a directory hierarchy under `secrets/`, our database would look like this:

 ```
 $ tree secrets/